oxiby/book/src/guide/errors.md

 }
 ```

+> [!WARNING]
-> **Warning: Non-exhaustive matches are not yet enforced at compile time.
+> Non-exhaustive matches are not yet enforced at compile time.
-> Failure to account for all possibilities might result in a runtime crash.**
+> Failure to account for all possibilities might result in a runtime crash.